-Concurrent Offering of Senior Convertible Preferred Stock
+Concurrent Offering of Common Stock

-We are offering in a concurrent offering 10,582,011 units, each unit consisting of (i) one share (the "Preferred Shares") of our Series E 7% senior convertible preferred stock (the "Series E Preferred Stock"), (ii) a warrant to purchase 0.25 of a share of our common stock, and (iii) 0.0155 shares of our common stock pursuant to a separate prospectus supplement.
-See "Description of Capital Stock - Senior Convertible Preferred Stock Offering."
-The consummation of this offering is contingent upon the closing of the senior convertible preferred stock offering.
-We intend to use the net proceeds from the senior convertible preferred stock offering in the same manner as the net proceeds of this offering.
-See "Use of Proceeds" on page S-44.
+We are offering in a concurrent common stock offering units, with each unit consisting of one share of our common stock and a warrant to purchase 0.[] of a share of our common stock (and the shares of common stock issuable from time to time upon exercise of the offered warrants), pursuant to a separate prospectus supplement.
+The consummation of this offering is contingent upon the closing of the common stock offering.
+We intend to use net proceeds from the common stock offering in the same manner as the net proceeds of this offering.
+See "Use of Proceeds" on page S-46.